Montessori-Based Interventions for Dementia

 The trial information does not specify whether you need to stop taking your current medications.
 It seems to focus on non-drug interventions, so you might not have to stop, but it's best to check with the trial coordinators.

-What data supports the effectiveness of the treatment Montessori Approaches to Person-Centered Care (MAP-VA) for dementia?
+What prior data suggests that the Montessori Approaches to Person-Centered Care (MAP-VA) is safe for Veterans with dementia and serious mental illness?

 MM